#1 – Brazil is the largest coffee producer, consumer and exporter worldwide.

 - So the coffee consume of the Brazilians is not a burden for their own Arabica export.

-- Taste: sweetish mild and little acidity
+- The taste of Brazilian coffee is full bodied, Chocolate notes, sweetish mild and little acidity

 - USA & Germany are main customers.